StevenBlack/vocab/million-dollar-words.md

 ### valetudinarian
-This is not the smart student who makes a speech at graduation (that's a valedictorian).
-A valetudinarian is an invalid or a convalescing person who is obsessed with his poor health.
-Distinguish from a hypochondriac, who has the same feelings, but is healthy.
+An invalid or a convalescing person who is obsessed with his poor health.

 ### vassal
 A subordinate.
 Not exactly a slave—more like a subject.
-From the feudal relationship between kings and their subjects.
-You could use the term sarcastically to refer to the boss's assistants.

 ### vatic